TanyaS08/PFTC5_Gr3/README.md

 ### Cleaning/filtering the data

 The `scripts/0_data_import.R` code will also filter out the the sites relevant for our analyses.
-AS we are downloading the _entire_ Puna dataset form _osf_ we need to filter the data so that we have the following sites and treatments form the following years:
+As we are downloading the _entire_ Puna dataset form _osf_ we need to filter the data so that we have the following sites and treatments from the following years:

 | Site | Treatment | Year             |
 | :----| :-------- | :--------------- |